folinimarc/cv/README.md

 # CV Marc Folini
-6.9.1988, Schlieren ZH, marc.folini@gmx.ch
+6.9.1988 | Schlieren ZH | marc.folini@gmx.ch

 ## Experience

-#### GIS freelancing | 11.2023 - today
+#### GIS Freelancing | 11.2023 - Present
-- I offer services around conceptualization and implementation of geospatial mental models infrastructure, data modeling, and processing.
+- Offering services around the conceptualization and implementation of geospatial mental models, infrastructure, data modeling, and processing.
-- Example project (100 hours): For a Swiss Startup I conceptualized and implemented the infrastructure to periodically source various publicly available datasets, such as GWR and AV, apply non-trivial processing and make the resulting datasets available through an api in a fully automated way.
-Due to cost constraints and low frequency processing cycles, a fully elastic cloud solution with a focus on open source components and cloud native data formats was conceived and successfully implemented.
+- Example project (100 hours): For a Swiss startup, conceptualized and implemented infrastructure to periodically source various publicly available datasets, such as GWR and AV.
+Applied advanced processing and made the resulting datasets available through an API in a fully automated, cost-effective manner using open source components and cloud-native data formats.

-#### Sabbatical | 06.2023 - today
+#### Sabbatical | 06.2023 - Present
-- Following my passion for education, I explored various potential future paths in the education sector.
-I decided to not further pursue this at the moment.
+- Explored various potential future paths in the education sector, ultimately deciding to continue my current pursuits.
-- I enjoyed the luxury to deep dive into various GIS and AI related topics and apply them in a range of personal projects.
+- Deepened knowledge in GIS and AI, applying them in several personal projects.
-- Pursued personal growth goals, including learning how to swim, travelling, and getting to know the global community of serious game research.
+- Achieved personal growth goals, including learning to swim, traveling, and engaging with the global community of serious game researchers.

-#### Geospatial data engineer | MSCI | 05.2019 - 05.2023
+#### Geospatial Data Engineer | MSCI | 05.2019 - 05.2023
-- As an early employee of startup CarbonDelta, I was part of the whole acquisition and integration process into MSCI and helped shaping processes and products.
+- Joined early-stage startup CarbonDelta, contributing to its acquisition and integration into MSCI and aiding in shaping processes and products.
-- As the technical lead of MSCI's asset location database, I worked closely with a great team to provide high quality fundamental geospatial data for various products.
-Technologies included Django, PostGIS, GDAL, Azure Devops, Kubernetes, Leaflet.
+- As the technical lead for MSCI's asset location database, collaborated closely with a dedicated team to provide high-quality fundamental geospatial data for various products.
+Technologies included Django, PostGIS, GDAL, Azure DevOps, Kubernetes, Leaflet.
-- I drove the initiative to bring interactive maps to MSCI's client facing platforms for the first time.
+- Initiated and led the introduction of interactive maps on MSCI's client-facing platforms.
 [Announcement pdf](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWOfc8).
-Technologies included QGIS, QGIS server, Azure Devops, Kubernetes, PowerBI, Mapproxy, Mapbox GL JS.
+Technologies included QGIS, QGIS server, Azure DevOps, Kubernetes, PowerBI, Mapproxy, Mapbox GL JS.
-- As a people manager I guided up to 5 junior engineers and was responsible for the successful education of an ICT apprentice.
+- Managed up to five junior engineers and supervised the education of an ICT apprentice.

-#### Research assistant | ETH | 09.2016 - 04.2019
+#### Research Assistant | ETH | 09.2016 - 04.2019
-- As a teaching assistant of the advanced GIS course Spatial Analysis, Modeling and Optimization (SAMO), I enabled students to solve complex real world problems using ArcGIS, QGIS and Matlab.
+- Served as a teaching assistant for the advanced GIS course "Spatial Analysis, Modeling and Optimization (SAMO)", enabling students to solve complex real-world problems using ArcGIS, QGIS, and Matlab.
-- I supported various PhD candidates on the topics of geospatial processing and Python.
+- Assisted various PhD candidates with geospatial processing and Python.

 ## Education
 #### CAS GIS | ETH | 09.2021 - 06.2022
-- Acquired a broad foundation of GIS concepts and applications.
+- Gained a comprehensive understanding of GIS concepts and applications.
-- Thesis: Leveraging container technology to make it easier to use a variety of open source GIS core technologies, such as PostGIS and Python's geo-ecosystem, in an educational context. [ Github link to thesis.](https://github.com/folinimarc/os_gis_sandbox)
+- Thesis: Leveraging container technology to simplify the usage of open source GIS core technologies in educational settings.
+[GitHub Link to Thesis](https://github.com/folinimarc/os_gis_sandbox)

-#### Msc Environmental Sciences | ETH | 2014 - 2016
+#### MSc Environmental Sciences | ETH | 2014 - 2016
-- Major in Forest- and Landscapemanagment (Grade 5.48).
+- Major: Forest and Landscape Management (Grade: 5.48).
-- Focus on vegetation modeling and advanced GIS courses.
+- Focused on vegetation modeling and advanced GIS courses.
-- Master Thesis: An exploratory analysis of LandClim's water model along a climatic gradient (Grade 5.5).
+- Master Thesis: "An Exploratory Analysis of LandClim's Water Model Along a Climatic Gradient" (Grade: 5.5).

-#### Other certifications
+#### Other Certifications
-- QGIS advanced course | Opengis | 05.2022
+- Advanced QGIS Course | Opengis | 05.2022
-- Azure fundamentals | Microsoft | 02.2022
+- Azure Fundamentals | Microsoft | 02.2022

 ## Current Voluntary Activities
-- **Geobeer** | Together with two colleagues I organize this geo-enthusiast networking event.
+- **Geobeer** | Co-organizer of this networking event for geo-enthusiasts.
-- **Local politics** | I am one of 36 members of the parliament of the city of Schlieren to represent its 20'000 inhabitants.
+- **Local Politics** | Serving as one of 36 members of the city parliament in Schlieren, representing its 20,000 inhabitants.
-- **ETH Alumni Environment** | I am Co-President of the alumni association of environmental scientists and engineers with more than 2'500 members.
+- **ETH Alumni Environment** | Co-President of the alumni association of environmental scientists and engineers, comprising over 2,500 members.
-- **WWF camp leader** | I supervise kids aged 7-15 during week long camps and teach them about various fascinating aspects of our environment.
+- **WWF Camp Leader** | Supervise children aged 7-15 during week-long camps, educating them about various environmental topics.
-- **Science Slam** | I support organizers of these entertaining scientific presentation tournaments, coach slammers and pursue the dream of a national network through [scienceslam.ch](https://scienceslam.ch).
+- **Science Slam** | Assist in organizing these scientific presentation tournaments, coach participants, and work towards establishing a national network.
+[Science Slam](https://scienceslam.ch).

-## Languages and passions
+## Languages and Passions
 - Swiss-German (native), German (fluent), English (fluent), French (moderate).
-- Passions include hiking, playing the guitar, board games and various sport activities.
+- Interests include hiking, playing the guitar, board games, and various sports activities.